-As NHS waiting times for routine ultrasound investigations can be as long as 6 weeks+, it is very common these days for patient to book a private ultrasound instead.
-Having your ultrasound scan performed by a private ultrasound clinic such as Sonoworld has the advantage of being able to choose the most suitable time and date and the ultrasound results will be with you and your doctor significantly faster than the NHS.
+As NHS waiting times for routine ultrasound investigations can be as long as 6 weeks+, it is very common these days for the patient to book a private ultrasound instead.
+Having your ultrasound scan performed by a private ultrasound clinic such as Sonoworld has the advantage of being able to choose the most suitable time and the date and the ultrasound results will be with you and your doctor significantly faster than the NHS.
 You can also combine your private urinary tract scan with any other ultrasound scan for men and blood tests for a wholistic diagnosis.

 The most common urological conditions affecting men are: